A how-to for prospective grant & fellowship applicants in the humanities and humanistic social sciences

 In November 2021, the dean’s office announced an update to the Arts & Sciences Competitive Fellowship Leave (CFL) program for faculty in the humanities and social sciences.
 The most substantive change to the policy is that in place of a predetermined list of fellowships that would qualify for the leave, a committee of senior faculty members, led by the vice dean of faculty affairs, has been constituted to review all applications and make recommendations to the dean of Arts & Sciences.
 Historically, qualifying fellowships included those from organizations such as the American Council of Learned Societies, Institute for Advanced Study at Princeton, National Endowment for the Humanities and National Humanities Center.
 Follow these links for the new policy and the application form.

 Remember, the Center for the Humanities offers the Summer Research Seed Grant to support faculty who are pursuing these fellowships.
-The next deadline is Friday, February 18, 2022, so there’s still time to apply for this funding.
+This grant is offered annually, with a mid February deadline.

 If the Office of the Vice Chancellor of Research (OVCR) advertises something I’d like to apply for, do I start with them?